-This section of the Adaptive Study Guide is intended to help candidates prepare for the knowledge of diagnoses portion of the adaptive level I or II exam.
-The chart "Adaptive Diagnosis by Discipline" shows the diagnoses candidates are expected to know for the LI or LII Adaptive Snowboard Teaching and Technical Exam.
+This section of the Adaptive Study Guide is intended to help candidates prepare for the knowledge of diagnoses portion of the Adaptive Level I or II exam.
+The chart "Adaptive Diagnosis by Discipline" shows the diagnoses candidates are expected to know for the LI or LII Adaptive Teaching and Technical Exam.
 These are some of the diagnoses that you will most frequently encounter.
 It is expected that you have thorough knowledge of these diagnoses and are likely to have a teaching scenario with one of these diagnoses.
-For additional information see Adaptive Instruction Supplement: Diagnoses & Medications Classifications.
+For additional information regarding these diagnoses see the Adaptive Instruction Supplement: Diagnoses & Medications Classifications.